tridium/grunt-niagara/README.md

 ### `watch`

-Starts up in watch mode, performing JSHint analysis and running Karma tests every time you save a file.
+Starts up in watch mode, performing ESLint analysis and running Karma tests every time you save a file.

 If you want to customize which Grunt tasks are run when you save a file, pass